Guantanamo Bay to remain open, Trump says: 'I am keeping another promise'

 According to the American Civil Liberties Union, 779 men have been imprisoned at the detention center since it opened.
 As of September 2017, 41 remain.

-Trump has voiced his support for the continued operation of the military prison for years.
+Trump has repeatedly voiced his support for the continued operation of the military prison.

-"Any American who fights w/ ISIS in Iraq or Syria should have their passport revoked," Trump tweeted in September 2014.
-"If they try to come back in, send them to Gitmo."
+During his presidential campaign, Trump said he wanted to load the military up with some "bad dudes."

-"Many of the released Guantanamo detainees are now fighting for ISIS and other enemy groups," he added a month later.
-"We need proper leadership before it is too late!"
+He also criticized former President Barack Obama's plan close the detention center as well as prohibit some of interrogation techniques.

 This year, Trump said he'd "love" to send the New York City truck attack suspect to Guantanamo.

-"But statistically that process takes much longer than going through the Federal system," he tweeted in November.
+"But statistically that process takes much longer than going through the Federal system," the president said in November.